 HCM is the capitalization of human functions such as Training and Development, Performance Management, and Strategic HR Management; not only this, but it also includes HR Functions management.
 HCM is optimizing the return on investment in organizations.

-Whereas HRM encompasses the human resource to manage the HR functions of record keeping, hiring, firing, retiring, admin, retaining, managing the HR and other systems and the workforce in organizations.
+Whereas HRM encompasses the human resources to manage the HR functions of record keeping, hiring, firing, retiring, admin, retaining, and managing the HR and other systems and the workforce in organizations.

 Another school of thought believes it has, though included strategic viewpoint as an added advantage of HCM, a slight difference of the word “Capital” that the Humans were termed as the Resource after the word alteration from Personnel the then archaic Admin terminology, then termed as the worthy capital of any organization which is inimitable.
 However, though hi-tech can be copied, Humans do not.